huiyuxie/huiyuxie.github.io/index.md

   <div class="container">
     <img class="left" src="/assets/me.jpeg" width="150" height="150">
     <p>
-    Huiyu(<a href="https://github.com/huiyuxie">@huiyuxie</a>) was selected as a contributor to initiate this project in GSoC 2023.
-She has a strong interest in GPU programming and harbors a love for mathematics and philosophy.
-She chose to continue her contribution to this project in her spare time.
+    Huiyu(<a href="https://github.com/huiyuxie">@huiyuxie</a>) was selected as a contributor to initiate a project in GSoC 2023.
+She has a strong interest in high-performance computing (HPC), particularly in optimizing parallel computing on GPUs, as well as a passion for mathematics, especially in numerical analysis.
+She continues to contribute to this project in her spare time.
     </p>
     <div style="clear: both"></div>
   </div>